Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 ## WebAssembly vs JavaScript

 WebAssembly and JavaScript are not competing technologies.
 They are designed to work together.
-WebAssembly is not a replacement for JavaScript.
-Both have it's own strengths and weaknesses.
-On one hand, JavaScript is high-level, dynamic, ubiquity and ecosystem.
-With few line of code we can create a form or button, etc. On the other hand, WebAssembly give us flexibility to write code in any language and run it in the browser.
-And comes with the performance benefits.
+JavaScript is great for the UI, browser APIs, and general application logic.
+WebAssembly is useful for the parts that need more predictable performance or reuse of existing non-JavaScript code.

-For better perspective how they work together.
-Take an example of image processing web application.
-The UI and user interactions, like button, sliders and dropdown menus or the event handling (select a filter, adjust a slider) or feedback (display notification, progress bar, etc) can be done in JavaScript.
-On the other hand, heavy lifting like image processing, that need computational power can be done in WebAssembly.
-This way we can take advantage of both technologies.
-Like tha actual image processing can be done in WebAssembly ensuring that filters are applied quickly and efficiently.
-Or complex algo ported from existing C or C++ libraries can be complied to WASM and use to process the image data.
+For example, in an image-processing web app, JavaScript can handle buttons, sliders, and UI updates, while WebAssembly handles the heavy image-processing logic.
+That way you keep the browser experience flexible while moving the expensive work into a faster runtime path.

 ## Building blocks of WebAssembly